TinkerWizard/RBAC-Event-Management-System/README.md

    - `ADMIN`: Manage users, roles, and permissions.
    - `ORGANIZER`: Create, view, update, delete, and export events.
    - `VIEWER`: View and register for events.
+3. Log in as an ADMIN:
+    - Use sadha's credentials to login.
+    - You are presented with cards and metric bars showing some metadata's of users and roles.
+Below that, you can see Roles table and Users tables.
+Also, you can see the events list since `sadha` has been given the permission `register_events`.
+    - You will see Roles tables with predefined roles `ADMIN`, `ORGANIZER` and `VIEWER`.
+    - By default, you(even the admin) cannot delete/edit these roles.
+Since, the basic CRUD operations require these three roles.
+    - Add a role.
+Then, you can perform other operations such as read, update and delete roles.
+    - You cannot add a duplicate role.
+    - You can give multiple permissions for the role.
+Each permissions give you rights to access certain screens and certain actions.
+    - You can delete roles.
+    - You will see Users tables with predefined users `sadha`, `sarves`, `sanjay`, `saran` and `nalan`.
+    - You can filter users based on roles or status.
+    - You can sort based on username or email.
+    - By default, you(even the admin) cannot delete the users `sadha`, `sarves` and `sanjay`.
+Since, the basic CRUD operations require users with the respective rights.
+    - Add a user.
+Then, you can perform other operations such as read, update and delete users or tinker around with `saran` or `nalan`.
+    - Try logging in as `saran`.
+Since, `saran` is `INACTIVE`, you won't be prompted to the dashboard.
+You have to log in as an admin to update `saran` as `ACTIVE`.
+    - You cannot add a duplicate username or email.
+    - You can give additional permissions for the user.
+Each permissions give you rights to access certain screens and certain actions.
+    - By giving `register_events` permission to an ADMIN, the ADMIN can view the event list screen.
+Just like the user `sadha`.
+    - You can delete users.
+4. Log in as an ORGANIZER:
+    - Use `sarves` credentials to log in as an ORGANIZER.
+    - You are presented with cards showing some metadata's of events.
+Below that, you can see Events in Grid.
+Also, you can see the events list since `sarves` has been given the permission `register_events`.
+    - The events section below has all the neccessary data of all events.
+    - You can do CRUD operations on the events listed.
+    - Since you're logged in as `sarves`, you're presented with events that are added using `sarves`.
+    - If you login as `nalan`, you wont see any events.
+You're free to add events to check how other ORGANIZER's events are not listed.
+Thus, you cannot read, update or delete other ORGANIZER's events.
+    - You can export events details and get them as an excel sheet.
+    - You can delete events.
+5. Log in as a VIEWER:
+    - Use `sanjay` credentials to log in as an VIEWER.
+    - You are presented with events list.
+    - You can filter/search the event list by typing the location.
+    - You can filter the event list based on the STATUS of the events.(Upcoming,  Ongoing, Completed, Cancelled).
+    - You can sort events by Title or Date.
+    - Registering an event was not implemented and marked for future implementations.

+---

+## Creating a better experince

 ---